 Our records show ‘Maud Corning’ rhododendron was rooted from cuttings that were taken in 1966, ’69, ’77-’81, and these are the ones that are currently on display.
 In 1983, a detailed description was made and the cultivar ‘Maud Corning’ was registered in the fall issue of the American Rhododendron Society Journal by Peter Bristol.

 In addition to proving very cold hardy in the Layer Garden, at the David G. Leach Research Station in Madison, Ohio, ‘Maud Corning’ and its progeny have exhibited marked adaptability to full sun and heat in field trials, given the benefit of drip-irrigation.

 The Maud Corning rhododendron was named for the wife of Holden’s first director, Warren H. Corning.
 Her contributions helped shape The Holden Arboretum’s growth and programs.
 Working with the late Lewis Lipp, she was instrumental in the creation of Holden’s Horticulture Therapy program in 1955.
 Taking an active role in the fledgling program, she would often transport participants from Cleveland to her home at Lantern Court, where meetings were held.
-The program, which continues today, now serving about 600 people each year who are coping with disease, injuries, disabilities or the affects of aging.

 Unfortunately, we are not aware of any nursery that offers plants of ‘Maud Corning’.